awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 reduces any impractically large set of test inputs to a practically testable size while maintaining reasonable test coverage.
+Its specification here documents reasoning for this framework for readers or users of a test vector library to understand the motivation for this concept.

 ### Modifying representative values